SymfonyCasts/solid/sfcasts/timeline-surprise.md

 ## The Hidden Slow Listener

 There's one more big chunk under `RequestEvent`: something called `AgreeToTermsSubscriber`... which is taking 30 milliseconds.
-Let's open up that class and see what it does: `src/EventSubscriber/AgreeToTermsSubscriber.php`.
+Let's open that class and see what it does: `src/EventSubscriber/AgreeToTermsSubscriber.php`.

 Ah yes.
 Every now and then, we update the "terms of service" on our site.
 When